 This may involve using different tools which can reduce productivity due to lack of familiarity.
 Consolidating the toolset can go a long way toward reducing the complexity of database development in this type of environment.
 And this is where integrated development environments (IDEs) become imperative.

-What Is an SQL IDE and Why Do We Need It?
+What Is an SQL Editor (IDE) and Why Do We Need It?

 SQL editors, or SQL IDEs, allow database administrators and web developers to perform and execute all kinds of SQL queries.
 These editors also help establish a connection to your database, where you can access, control and manipulate the data.